gxq1998/MCP-Net./README.md

 If you use MCP-Net or some part of the code, please cite:

+@inproceedings{guo2022mcp,
-Xueqi Guo, Bo Zhou, Xiongchao Chen, Chi Liu, and Nicha Dvornek.
-MCP-Net: Inter-frame Motion Correction with Patlak Regularization for Whole-body Dynamic PET.
-In the 25th International Conference on Medical Image Computing and Computer Assisted Intervention, Singapore, Sept 18-22, 2022.
+  title={MCP-Net: Inter-frame Motion Correction with Patlak Regularization for Whole-body Dynamic PET}, author={Guo, Xueqi and Zhou, Bo and Chen, Xiongchao and Liu, Chi and Dvornek, Nicha C}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={163--172}, year={2022}, organization={Springer}
+}

 # Notes on Data